nidhin29/Qflow/README.md

 ## 🤝 Contributing

-We welcome contributions from the healthcare and Flutter communities!
+Contributions are welcomed!
 Please feel free to submit issues, feature requests, or pull requests.

 ### Development Setup
 1. Fork the repository